Alfresco/acs-deployment/docs/helm/examples/external-hazelcast.md

     </jet>
     ```

-5. Accordingly change the values for management center.
-Put internal network
+5. Optionally change the values for management center.
+Either enter the internal
-   address of your k8s.
+   network address of your k8s or delete the whole section.

     ```xml
     <management-center data-access-enabled="true">